Pharmacy Practice in Focus: Oncology

 Key Takeaways

-- Pharmacists are crucial in managing CRS in talquetamab-treated multiple myeloma patients, optimizing dosing and sequencing of interventions like dexamethasone and tocilizumab.
+- Pharmacists are crucial in managing cytokine release syndrome (CRS) in talquetamab-treated patients with multiple myeloma, optimizing dosing and sequencing of interventions like dexamethasone and tocilizumab.

 - Dexamethasone and tocilizumab show similar efficacy in resolving CRS, with no significant impact on overall response rates in myeloma therapy.

-In the treatment of patients with hematologic malignancies such as multiple myeloma (MM) or with associated complications, pharmacists are crucial members of the multidisciplinary team.
+Pharmacists are crucial members of the multidisciplinary team in the treatment of patients with hematologic malignancies such as multiple myeloma (MM) or with associated complications.
 They play a critical role by optimizing supportive care efforts, ensuring the safe use of complex immunotherapies, and guiding evidence-based therapeutic decisions across specialties.
 New pharmacist-led research presented at the 67th American Society of Hematology Annual Meeting and Exposition in Orlando, Florida, demonstrates their expanding roles in preventing infection with live-attenuated vaccines and standardizing management strategies for treatment-related toxicities.1,2

-Managing CRS in Talquetamab-Treated Patients With Relapsed/Refractory MM
+Managing Cytokine Release Syndrome in Talquetamab-Treated Patients With Relapsed/Refractory MM

-Cytokine release syndrome (CRS) is an acute inflammatory response to the use of bispecific antibodies (bsAbs) such as talquetamab (Talvey; Johnson & Johnson), which is FDA-approved for the treatment of relapsed/refractory multiple myeloma (RRMM).
-In the pivotal MonumenTAL-1 (NCT03399799) clinical trial, CRS occurred in up to 80% of patients at mostly low grades, with some experiencing grade 3 or higher.
-For grade 1 and 2 CRS, guidelines recommend tocilizumab as an initial intervention prior to considering dexamethasone.
-A type of corticosteroid, dexamethasone can be used as an adjunct treatment, but data is limited on its efficacy and safety.1,3,4
+Cytokine release syndrome (CRS) is an acute inflammatory response to the use of bispecific antibodies such as talquetamab (Talvey; Johnson & Johnson), which is approved by the FDA for the treatment of relapsed/refractory MM (RRMM).
+In the pivotal phase 1 MonumenTAL-1 (NCT03399799) clinical trial, CRS occurred in up to 80% of patients at mostly low grades, with some experiencing grade 3 or higher.
+For grades 1 and 2 CRS, guidelines recommend tocilizumab as an initial intervention prior to considering dexamethasone.
+A type of corticosteroid, dexamethasone can be used as an adjunct treatment, but data are limited on its efficacy and safety.1,3,4

-Pharmacists are important managers of dosing and administering medication to treat CRS, and determining the optimal sequencing of agents—and which agent is the safest—is critical for improving outcomes.
-In the current trial, led by Jessica McElwee, PharmD, BCOP, clinical pharmacist coordinator at Atrium Health, data from 7 academic medical centers was retrospectively examined to study the safety and efficacy of dexamethasone for CRS management in patients receiving talquetamab.1
+Pharmacists are important managers of dosing and administering medication to treat CRS—determining the optimal sequencing and safe selection of agents is critical for improving outcomes.
+In the current trial, led by Jessica McElwee, PharmD, BCOP, clinical pharmacist coordinator at Atrium Health, data from 7 academic medical centers were retrospectively examined to study the safety and efficacy of dexamethasone for CRS management in patients receiving talquetamab.1

-Data from 211 patients with RRMM receiving commercial talquetamab was included; these patients received pre-medication and step-up dosing per the package insert.
+Data from 211 patients with RRMM receiving commercial talquetamab were included; these patients received premedication and step-up dosing per the package insert.
 Responses were assessed utilizing criteria from the International Myeloma Working Group (IMWG).
 Key outcomes included incidence and severity of CRS events, CRS recurrence, treatment delay, and overall response rate (ORR).1

 Was Receiving Dexamethasone as Initial Treatment Effective at Resolving CRS?

-For patients receiving dexamethasone first, 11 experienced concurrent immune effector cell-associated neurotoxicity syndrome (ICANS), 33 (72%) had grade 1 CRS, and 11 (24%) had grade 2 CRS.
-For patients receiving tocilizumab first, 21 patients (50%) and 20 patients (46%) had grade 1 and 2 CRS, respectively.
-In the group of patients receiving dexamethasone first, CRS resolved following a single dose in 21 patients (46%), with repeat doses administered in 10 patients (22%), a subsequent tocilizumab dose in 12 patients (26%), and multiple tocilizumab doses in 2 patients (4%).1
+For patients receiving dexamethasone first, 11 experienced concurrent immune effector cell–associated neurotoxicity syndrome, 33 (72%) had grade 1 CRS, and 11 (24%) had grade 2 CRS.
+For patients receiving tocilizumab first, 21 patients (50%) and 20 patients (48%) experienced grade 1 and 2 CRS, respectively.
+In the group of patients receiving dexamethasone first, CRS resolved following a single dose in 21 patients (46%), with repeat doses administered to 10 patients (22%), a subsequent tocilizumab dose to 12 patients (26%), and multiple tocilizumab doses to 2 patients (4%).1

 Of patients receiving tocilizumab first, CRS resolved following a single tocilizumab dose in 30 patients (71%), repeat tocilizumab doses in 5 patients (12%), a single dexamethasone dose in 2 patients (5%), and repeat dexamethasone doses in 5 patients (12%).1